avgsg/avgsg.github.io/_pages/projects.md

 ### 1. SATORI

-I am a team member of the SATORI (smart networking in the era of AI) project.
-For more details, click [here](http://satori-project.net/>).
+I am a team member of the SATORI (smart networking in the era of AI) project, a joint research collaboration between Trinity College Dublin (Ireland) and Tsinghua University (China).
+For more details, visit [here](http://satori-project.net/>).

 ### 2. SOMAC